edenbwt/Go-lOra-iot-Dashboard/README.md

 ## Dependencies
 - FiPy Module Libraries
 - MQTT Library

 - ## TODO
-make the connection to the MQQT server and better UI
+-make the connection to the MQQT server
+-better UI

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas for improvements, bug fixes, or new features, feel free to submit a pull request or open an issue.

 ## Acknowledgments
-- Special thanks to the contributors and developers of the libraries and frameworks used in this project.
 - Big thanks to my mates in school ho I'm doing the project Wis
+- Thanks to JetBrain to give me a student product key for goland :)